sgflores/cruder/Examples/README.md

 ## 📁 Available Examples

 ### 1. **SimpleSalesExample.php** - Basic Usage with Dependency Injection
-A straightforward example showing the core functionality of both services with proper dependency injection patterns.
+A straightforward example showing the core functionality of both services.

 **What it demonstrates:**
-- Proper Laravel dependency injection with concrete services
 - Basic CRUD operations (Create, Read, Update, Delete)
 - Event-driven business logic with EventService
 - Validation with ValidationService